DRM Student Registration, Ordering Process and Teacher Management

 - Once all information is verified and agreed, click on Go Back in the lower left to the first screen and select from the Approval drop down box in the upper right corner of the screen to Approve or Disapprove the request.
 Once selected, click Submit in the lower left corner.
 Once this step is completed the DRM must contact the Teacher to let them know the student has been approved and they can begin placing orders.

 Approving/Disapproving Orders by DRMs

 - Once the teacher has placed an order, the DRM will receive a reminder email that the teacher’s Electronic Patron Order (for NIMAS, ePubs and PDF files) is pending with the subject line: “Pending Patron Order Reminder Email From ICAM”

 - The DRM will need to go to the Review Orders menu, and Click on Approve ICAM Orders.
+If the DRM has more than one corporation, the DRM will choose the corporation at the top left under School Corporation.
 On the far right of Orders for Approval, under Approval, click on the pull down menu and select Approve or Disapprove.
 On the far left under the Teacher’s name click Submit and the screen will clear.
 The DRM can review the teacher’s order under Order History.
 To approve a special request, you will click on Approve Spec.Request and follow the same instructions.

 - If the teacher has ordered a Learning Ally title, the DRM will receive a reminder email that the teacher’s eOrder (Learning Ally) is pending with the subject line: “Pending eOrder Reminder Email From ICAM”.